 A secondary set of cover materials is also required for the successful functioning of a humanure toilet system.
-These are the cover materials used on the compost pile; they can be much coarser than the toilet cover materials.
+These are the cover materials used on the compost pile and they can be much coarser than the toilet cover materials.
 Compost pile cover materials can include grasses, hay, straw, pine needles, weeds, leaves, or many other organic plant materials that are odor-free and do not attract flies.
-Such cover materials can allow for the collection of large quantities of toilet materials in above-ground compost bins without creating unpleasant odor or attracting flies.
-They also contribute to the aerobic thermophilic microbial reaction by creating tiny interstitial air spaces in the compost piles.
+Such cover materials allow for the collection of large quantities of toilet material in an above-ground compost bin without creating unpleasant odor or attracting flies.
+They also contribute to the thermophilic microbial reaction, which is aerobic, by creating tiny interstitial air spaces in the compost piles.